 By defining the length of time a session can be open but inactive before a user is automatically logged out, you can increase the system's security.

-Please note that activity is defined in a very specific way by the system - keystrokes do not count as activity, so if you are entering data into something like a case notes form which requires spending a lot of time on large text entries, it is best practice to click "Save Record" periodically during this time.
+Please note that activity is defined in a very specific way by the system - keystrokes do not count as activity.
+If you are entering data into something like a case notes form which requires spending a lot of time on large text entries, it is best practice to click "Save Record" periodically during this time.

 Accessing System Inactivity Timeout Controls